Ayush-Gopisetty/codepath_homework/README.md

 Vulnerability #1: Session Hijacking/Fixation

 Description: Session Hijacking allows an attacker to steal the active session of a user to gain access to actions and information on the user's website.
 Session Fixation allows an attacker to provide a user with a session identifier for the attacker to gain information and actions from the user's website.
+Session Hijacking/Fixation works when the

 <img src="blue-vuln1.gif">